South Africa - Cornerstone

 Students stay with local families selected by Cornerstone Institute.
 Two or three American students stay in the host home together unless individual homestays are requested.
 Institute staff assist in determining the safest and most economical means of getting from the home to the campus, including walking, riding with others, or public transport.

-The student pays George Fox's standard tuition, room and board, and student fees.
+The student pays George Fox's standard tuition, room and board, and student fees (an additional fee is required to attend some programs).
 Participants continue to receive financial aid, including scholarships, since they are officially George Fox students.
-Travel costs are credited to the student's GFU account.
+Round trip airfare is additional.